gstlearn/gstlearn/README.md

 ```

 ### Generate the documentation
-To generate documentation using doxygen, execute the command:
+To generate the documentation using doxygen, execute the command:

 ```
 cmake --build build --target doxygen
 ```

-The documentation is then available by opening the following file with your favorite web-browser:
+The documentation is then available by opening the following HTML file with your favorite web-browser:

 ```
 firefox build/doxygen/html/index.html